 Madhugiri is a single hill and the second largest monolith in Asia.
-Nestled on its steep slopes is a fort, once credited to Hyder Ali.
-A series of doorways leads to the hill.
+A fort once credited to Hyder Ali is nestled on its steep slopes.
+A series of doorways lead to the hill.
 The ruined temple of Gopalakrishna is located at the top.

-Elephant Rock is a natural sandstone arch that resembles an elephant with a long trunk, stands at the east side of the Valley of Fire State Park in Nevada.
+Elephant Rock is a natural sandstone arch that resembles an elephant with a long trunk and stands on the east side of the Valley of Fire State Park in Nevada.

-The Great White Throne is a mountain of white Navajo Sandstone situated in Zion National Park of southwestern Utah.
+The Great White Throne is a white Navajo sandstone mountain situated in Zion National Park in southwestern Utah.
 The north face rises 2,350 feet (720 m) in 1,500 feet (460 m) from the floor of Zion Canyon near Angels Landing.
 It is often used as a symbol of Zion National Park.

-Camel Rock is a locally famous and distinctive rock formation and landmark, located in Santa Fe County, New Mexico, United States. along U.S. The nearby Camel Rock Casino is named after this rock.
+Camel Rock is a locally famous and distinctive rock formation and landmark, located in Santa Fe County, New Mexico, United States.
+The nearby Camel Rock Casino is named after this rock.